Skip to main content

 Subscribe

-The subscribe command allows a spark client to query all incoming messages to a topic in real time.
-Similar to the sow command, the subscribe command supports regular expression topic matching and content filtering, which allow a query to be very specific when looking for data as it is published to AMPS.
+The subscribe command allows a spark client to register an interest in incoming messages to a topic, so that they will be delivered in real time.
+Similar to the sow command, the subscribe command supports regular expression topic matching and content filtering, which allow a subscription to be very specific when looking for data as it is published to AMPS.
 Unlike the sow command, a subscription can be placed on a topic which does not have a persistent SOW cache configured.
 This allows a subscribe command to be very flexible in the messages it can be configured to receive.

 Common Options - spark subscribe